 We live in a time when it is getting more difficult to position the self between reality and fantasy.
 But what is reality?
 Exactly, what is reality?
 With this enormous pool of information, we are bombarded on a daily basis and it is very hard to form an objective opinion.
 The truth is being very easily manipulated, and the word itself lost its original meaning nowadays.
 It became a personal thing.
 In that context, fantasy can be someone’s reality more than the world happening around them.

-What are your thoughts on vitality?
-Where would this sense of vitality lead people?
+What are your thoughts on virtuality?
+Where would this sense of virtuality lead people?
 I remember reading a paper that argues that there is around 50% chance that we live in a computer simulation.
 What it says basically is that either civilization will become technologically capable of running “ancestral simulation” (which would be the ultimate goal of most scientists today), or it will become distinct before reaching that level.
 The hypothesis was made in 2003.
 Technology has developed enormously since then.
 We are using it to explain and discover our origins more and more and we continue to do so every day.
 Following that logic, with technology developing, we are either going towards confirming that we live inside a simulation (though, if we can make it, what tells us that someone else hasn’t already and that we are living inside it?), or that we are moving towards our distinction.
 It could also be the case that we were the first to do such a thing, but I think, mathematically, winning the lottery is much more probable.

 Modernism brought another philosophy: creating paradise on Earth.
 I like to think that contemporary society is developing based on this principle.